Slavery in Malaysia: Orang Asli

 The development of the slave trade in the region was a powerful factor influencing the fate of the Orang Asli.
 The enslavement of Negrito tribes commenced as early as 724 CE, during the early contact of the Malay Srivijaya empire.
 Negrito pygmies from the southern jungles were enslaved, with some being exploited until modern times.
 Because Islam prohibited taking Muslims as slaves, slave hunters focused their capture on the Orang Asli, explaining the Malay use sakai to mean "slaves" with its present derogatory connotation.

 In the early 16th century Aceh Sultanate, located in the north of the island of Sumatra, equipped special expeditions to capture slaves in the Malay Peninsula, and Malacca was at that time the largest center of the slave trade in the region.

 Raids on slaves in the villages of Orang Asli were common in the 18th and 19th centuries.
-During this time, Orang Asli groups suffered raids by the Malay forces from Sumatra and Pahang who perceived them to be of lower in status.
 Orang Asli settlements were sacked, with adult males being systematically executed while women and children were taken captive and sold into slavery.
+In Negeri Sembilan and southwestern Pahang, the Temuan suffered raids by recent Sumatran immigrants, particularly groups of the Rawa, Minangkabau and Mandailing, leading to them to run into hiding, with some seeking refuge in British-controlled areas.

+In Perak, originally living on the plains and foothills, the Semai were displaced from their ancestral lands by the gradual spread of Malays from the coast into the interior, which was often accompanied by slave raiding.
+This caused many to flee into the mountains, with some remaining in the lowlands to retain access to trade goods that they could only get from Malays and Chinese.
+This physical separation of the Semai led to a division within the group, with those fleeing to the mountains better preserving their traditional culture, while those in the lowlands acculturated and became more similar to Malays.

 Hamba abdi (meaning, bondslaves) formed the labour force both in the cities and in the households of chiefs and sultans.
 They could be servants and concubines of a rich master, and slaves also did labour work in commercial ports.
 The situation prompted many Orang Asli to migrate further inland to avoid contact with outsiders.

 The slave raids against the Batek people was preserved in memory, and during the writer Endicott's visit in Batek in Kelantan in 1981, Batek people commented on the slave raids many decades before:

 "always track us, and when that was done they would take us they would hit us, like me here, he would beat me, take my child.... they would sell...
 They would beat us until there were no Batek left".